nubenetes/awesome-kubernetes/docs/kubernetes.md

 ## Kubernetes Storage
 * [Cloud Native Storage](storage.md)

-## Non-production Kubenetes Local Installers
+## Non-production Kubernetes Local Installers
 * [Minikube](https://github.com/kubernetes/minikube) A tool that makes it easy to run Kubernetes locally inside a Linux VM.
 It's aimed on users who want to just test it out or use it for development.
 It cannot spin up a production cluster, it's a one node machine with no high availability.
     * [murchie85.github.io: Installling minikube](https://murchie85.github.io/Kubernetes.html)
 * [**kind**](https://github.com/kubernetes-sigs/kind) Kubernetes IN Docker - local clusters for testing Kubernetes